OmengU/quap/documentation/documentation.typ

 ==== Visual Studio
 Visual Studio is an #acr("IDE") developed by the Redmond, Washington-based technology company Microsoft. @eb-microsoft It allows the developer to write code in multiple languages including C\# and C++.
 It also provides tools for building and executing the written code such as compilers and tools to improve the developer experience, the most notable of which being a Debugger and several code completion tools.
 A debugger allows the developer to diagnose problems with the code by setting breakpoints, where the program is paused and the values of variables are shown.
 It also provides functionality to inform the developer when a variable changes.
 Visual Studio is available in 3 Versions:

-- Community: #acr("FOSS") version with minimal proprietary additions; targeted towards students
+- Community: Open source version with minimal proprietary additions; targeted towards students
 - Professional: paid version; targeted towards small teams
 - Enterprise: targeted towards large cooperations
 The Community version was used for this project. @ms-visualstudio

 In this project, Visual Studio was primarily used for the Backend of the application.
 ==== Visual Studio Code
-#acr("VS Code") is a code editor developed by Microsoft with a #acr("FOSS") core, that also contains proprietary components such as telemetry.
+#acr("VS Code") is a code editor developed by Microsoft with a open source core, that also contains proprietary components such as telemetry.
 Although it is not a full-fledged #acr("IDE"), as its core does not contain tools typically found in an #acr("IDE"), such as debuggers and code completion utilities, it is still a very powerful tool thanks to its expansive and well-supported extension eco-system.
 It is thanks to said extensions, that #acr("VS Code") has become very popular in the field of Web Development, as many developers are dependent on #acr("VS Code") extensions when working with popular frameworks and libraries.
 When some commonly utilized technologies are used, no extensions are needed, since Microsoft has included tooling for web technologies out of the box such as a basic debugger and code highlighting for the popular programming languages JavaScript and Python @ms-vscode as well as EMMET, an extension providing productivity-enhancing abbreviations and snippets for #acr("HTML") and #acr("CSS"). @ms-emmet

 In this project, Visual Studio was primarily used when developing the Frontend of the application.
 ==== Docker Desktop/Docker
 Docker Desktop is a #acr("GUI") application for Windows and macOs used to manage Docker Containers.
-It is available in both a #acr("FOSS") community edition and a paid commercial version.
+It is available in both a open source community edition and a paid commercial version.
 It allows the developer to create and maintain Docker Images as well as Kubernetes Clusters.

 Docker itself is a system that gives developers the ability to quickly deploy software.
 It might be easier to think of it as a way to package an application, including all dependencies and configuration files into a self-contained and reusable package.
 Said package is referred to as a Container.
 Docker is often used in combination with a #acr("CI/CD") pipeline, where code is automatically tested, built, and in the case of Continuous Deployment published.